Deutsch: Beschichtung / Español: Revestimiento / Português: Revestimento / Français: Revêtement / Italiano: Rivestimento

 In the space industry, cladding involves the application of a thin layer of material over another material to improve its performance.
 This process can be performed using various methods, such as:

-- Mechanical Cladding: Involves physically bonding a layer of metal or composite onto the surface of another material through processes like rolling, pressing, or welding.
+- Mechanical Cladding: Involves physically bonding a layer of metal or Composite onto the surface of another material through processes like rolling, pressing, or welding.

-- Electroplating: Uses an electric current to deposit a thin layer of metal onto the surface of another metal, providing enhanced corrosion resistance and surface hardness.
+- Electroplating: Uses an electric current to deposit a thin layer of metal onto the surface of another metal, providing enhanced corrosion resistance and surface Hardness.

 - Thermal Spraying: Sprays molten or semi-molten materials onto a surface to create a protective coating that can withstand high temperatures and harsh environments.